-The FENS EJN Young Investigator Prize is awarded every second year to a researcher under the age of 35 in recognition of his or her outstanding scientific contributions to any area of neuroscience.
-The awardee receives a personal prize of £ 7,000.
+The FENS EJN Young Investigator Prize is sponsored by Wiley (publisher of EJN).
+It is awarded every second year to an early career researcher in recognition of his or her outstanding scientific contributions to any area of neuroscience.

 The FENS EJN Young Investigator Prize 2020 is presented to Dr. Laurence Hunt (University of Oxford, UK).